Skip to content

 Don’t Make These Mistakes When You’re Naming Beneficiaries

-So you never want to make a beneficiary designation that actually makes things harder or creates unintended consequences for your family.
+So, you never want to make a beneficiary designation that actually makes things harder or creates unintended consequences for your family.
 Unfortunately, there are a few common mistakes that people make every day.

-Failing to name beneficiaries on accounts
+Mistake #1 – Failing to name beneficiaries on accounts

-To name a beneficiary to your checking account, you’ll contact your bank and ask them to convert your account into a payable-on-death (POD) account.
+For Instance, you don’t have to name a beneficiary for your checking account, but doing so could streamline the transfer of assets after your death.
+Naming a beneficiary to your checking account requires changing your account into a payable-on-death (POD) account.
+To do this all you need to do is contact your bank and ask them to convert your account into a POD account.
 They’ll give you a beneficiary designation form.
-It’s called a Totten Trust, and when you fill it out, you’re giving the bank authorization to automatically transfer the funds in your bank account to the named beneficiary when you die.
+This form is called a Totten Trust, and when you fill it out, you’re giving the bank authorization to automatically transfer the funds in your bank account to the named beneficiary when you die.
+The benefit of a POD account is that those funds don’t have to go through probate.
+They flow directly to the beneficiary upon your death.

-Being Vague when Naming a Beneficiary
+Mistake #2 – Being Vague when Naming a Beneficiary

 Whenever you’re naming beneficiaries, you should be as specific as possible.
 For instance, rather than saying that you want your assets to pass to “my children,” make sure to name each child individually.

 Why?
-Often people make wills that aren’t implemented until years (perhaps even decades) later.
-What seemed very clear when they created the will may not be so obvious when an executor is attempting to administer it down the road.
+Often people make Wills that aren’t implemented until years (perhaps even decades) later.
+What seemed very clear when they created the Will may not be so obvious when an executor is attempting to administer it down the road.

-For instance, let’s say Mary created a will after her divorce.
+For instance, let’s say Mary created a Will after her divorce.
 She named her children (“my children”) as her beneficiaries.
 At the time, she had two young daughters in middle school.
 Later, she remarried and helped raise her husband’s son.
-She never revisited her original will, and she and her husband never did any estate planning together.
-Mary believed that if anything ever happened to her, her will would ensure that her daughters and her step-son would divide her estate equally.
+She never revisited her original Will, and she and her husband never did any estate planning together.
+Mary believed that if anything ever happened to her, her Will would ensure that her daughters and her step-son would divide her estate equally.

 Unfortunately, when Mary dies many years later, her daughters and her step-son are no longer on speaking terms.
 In most states, unless a parent legally adopted a step-child, they aren’t considered the parent’s child for purposes of inheritance.
 Because of that, Mary’s step-son doesn’t receive any of her estate.